oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

 2. We  should be using a host accessor pointing to SYCL buffer `c_buf` to access its contents, which would also indicate that we need to wait for the third `q.submit kernel` to complete **and** for the *data to be copied back to the host* before accessing the data in `c_back`.

-3. For buffers initialized with a pointer to host memory (like `c_buf`), the developer "make a contract" to not reference the host pointer again until the SYCL buffer is destroyed.
-This, deleting the host memory before the SYCL buffer is destroyed is illegal (the call to `delete[] c_back;`).
+3. For buffers initialized with a pointer to host memory (like `c_buf`), the developer "makes a contract with the SYCL runtime" to not reference the host pointer again until the SYCL buffer is destroyed.
+Thus, deleting the host memory before the SYCL buffer is destroyed is illegal (the call to `delete[] c_back;`).
 The buffer cannot detect that the memory was deallocated.

 ### Fix the Code